koole/react-sanctum/README.md

 server.
 If your project is also using axios, make sure to set `axios.defaults.withCredentials = true;`.
 That way axios will authenticate your requests to the server properly.

+You can also use your own axios instance by providing an AxiosInstance to axios_instance in config object.